 - The context of the message along with the medium is the consideration of the receiver.

 Hindrance due to any cause, interrupting the general meaning of the message while exchanging is called as the noise.

 The response of the interpreted message from the receiver is termed as a feedback mechanism by the receiver.

-- During feedback mechanism, sender becomes the receiver of the message.
+- During the feedback mechanism, the sender becomes the receiver of the message.

-- It is considered to be the successful communication style, when feedback mechanism takes place in the sender and receiver of the message while exchange.
+- It is considered to be a successful communication style when the feedback mechanism takes place in the sender and receiver of the message while exchange.

 - When the process of communication does not permit or allow for the feedback mechanism, that communication is called as one-way communication.

-- Two-way communication involves the feedback mechanism when exchange of the message takes place.
+- Two-way communication involves the feedback mechanism when the exchange of the message takes place.

 Barriers to Managerial Communication

 Below are a few different sorts of barriers to managerial communication that can be seen freely in the business organizations.